Incident Management

 Incident Declaration Results

-As well as opening a GitLab incident issue, a dedicated incident Slack channel will be opened.
-The “woodhouse” bot will post links to all of these resources in the main #incident-management channel.
-Please note that unless you’re an SRE, you won’t be able to post in #incident-management directly.
-Please join the dedicated Slack channel, created and linked as a result of the incident declaration, to discuss the incident with the on-call engineer.
+As well as opening a GitLab incident issue, a dedicated incident Slack channel will be opened. incident.io will post links to all of these resources in the corresponding incident announcement channel.
+Please join the incident Slack channel, created and linked as a result of the incident declaration, to discuss the incident with the on-call engineer.
+If you have declared an S3 or S4 and need EOC assistance, please escalate by typing /inc escalate into the Slack channel.

 Definition of Outage vs Degraded vs Disruption and when to Communicate